Governor Generals of India

 In 1925 Devdasi system was abolished by an Act.

-On 22nd August 1925 V.J Patel elected the first Indian President of the Legislative Assembly.
+V.J Patel elected the first Indian President of the Legislative Assembly on 22nd August 1925.

 Lord Irwin (1926-31)

-His rule was marked by a period of great political turmoil.
+His reign was characterized by a period of tremendous political instability.

 The exclusion of Indians from the Simon Commission examining the country’s readiness for self-government provoked serious violence.